Medical Malpractice Attorney in Miami

 The Florida Supreme Court struck down a statute putting monetary caps on medical malpractice cases.
 This important legal victory protects patients and their families who may be living with life-long injuries as the result of a doctor’s negligence.
 To learn more about what your case might be worth, contact Schlacter Law today.

-A malpractice claim exists if a doctor’s failure to provide proper standard of care results in injury or lasting damage to a patient.
+A possibile malpractice lawsuit exists if a doctor’s failure to provide proper standard of care results in injury or lasting damage to a patient.
 On occasion, healthcare providers will inform a patient that the person has received negligent care from a prior provider, and will sometimes tell a patient that they, themselves, have made a mistake.
 However, not all patients will receive direct confirmation from a doctor.
 If you suspect you are experiencing or have experienced negligence, common signs may include: unsuccessful treatment for your condition, your treatment doesn’t seem to fit your diagnoses, or you’ve received a different second-opinion.
 It is important to consult a medical attorney as soon as possible.

 Florida law is incredibly protective of medical professionals and facilities, making medical malpractice cases notoriously difficult for patients to win.
 The burden of proof is on the patient, and challenges inherent in a medical malpractice case include: